reefland/motd/README.md

 ```

-NOTE: Attribute `194` is common for Hard Drives, however many SSDs use attribute `190` for a temperature sensor, this can be added to the HDDTemp database.
+NOTE: Attribute `194` is common for Hard Drives, however many SSDs use attribute `190` for a temperature sensor, this can be added to the HDDTemp database:

 ```bash
 $ sudo sh -c 'echo \"Samsung SSD \(840\|860\)\" 190 C \"Temp for Samsung SSDs\" >> /etc/hddtemp.db'